-Next, He warned the people not to crown any other king in His stead, which is the statement of "You shall have no other god."
-It then made sense to command the subjects that they demonstrate extreme respect towards the monarch, avoiding the respect of taking His name in vain, which is "You shall not swear falsely."
-After that, it was fitting to designate a day commemorating the creation of the state which will remind the people of master who foundedtheir country and who freed them from slavery.
-For this, God commanded the [Jews] to keep Shabbat, which testifies to the creation of the world (20:11) and to the Exodus from Egypt (Deuteronomy 5:15).
+Next, He warned the people not to crown any other king in His stead which is the statement of "You shall have no other god."
+It then made sense to command the subjects that they demonstrate extreme respect towards the monarch, avoiding the respect of taking His name in vain which is "You shall not swear falsely."
+After that, it was fitting to designate a day commemorating the creation of the state which will remind the people of their master who founded their country and who freed them from slavery.
+For this, God commanded the [Jews] to keep Shabbat which testifies to the creation of the world (20:11) and to the Exodus from Egypt (Deuteronomy 5:15).

 Admittedly, this sort of approach can lead to some rather fantastic connections.
-In his two essays on Shavuot in Kad Ha-kemach, Rabbeinu Bachye ben Asher (14th century) links the 248 positive commandments to the three positive statements in the Ten (numbers 1, 4 and 5) and the 365 negative commandments to the other seven.
+Rabbeinu Bachye ben Asher (14th century) in his two essays on Shavuot in Kad Ha-kemach links the 248 positive commandments to the three positive statements in the 10 (numbers 1, 4 and 5) and the 365 negative commandments to the other 7.
 One of his techniques is to identify associations based on the Torah's terminology.
-Thus, from the verse, "I am the Lord your God who brought you out of the land of Egypt, the house of bondage," Rabbeinu Bachye seizes on the words "me-eretz" - land, "mi-beit" - from the house, and "avadim" - bondage.
+Thus, from the verse "I am the Lord your God who brought you out of the land of Egypt, the house of bondage," Rabbeinu Bachye seizes on the words me-eretz - land, mi-beit - from the house, and avadim - bondage.

-"Eretz" includes all the agricultural laws that must be observed in Israel like orla (not eating fruit from a tree until its fourth year), hybridization of plants and vines (which however seem to be negative laws), resting the land in the seventh year, and all laws of sacrifices which are commandments incumbent only on residents of the Land of Israel.
-"Beit" only represents two laws related to one's house: mezuza and ma'akeh (building a protective railing on a flat roof).
-"Avadim," of course, relates to the laws of Jewish slaves such as freeing him when his term is up, providing for him before he goes and treating a female servant properly.
+Eretz includes all the agricultural laws that must be observed in Israel like orla (not eating fruit from a tree until its fourth year), hybridization of plants and vines (which however seem to be negative laws), resting the land in the seventh year, and all laws of sacrifices which are commandments incumbent only on residents of the Land of Israel.
+Beit only represents two laws related to one's house: mezuza and ma'akeh - building a protective railing on a flat roof.
+Avadim, of course, relates to the laws of Jewish slaves such as freeing him when his term is up, providing for him before he goes and treating a female servant properly.
 It also hints at the slightly different rules governing a non-Jewish slave.
-This treatment of the Torah's language seems less unusual in light of the Talmud's derivations of halakhot from extraneous articles or its transference of law details to multiple cases based on word repetition.
+This treatment of the Torah's language, of course, is no more unusual than the Talmud's derivations of halakhot from extraneous articles or its transference of law details to multiple cases based on word repetition.

-We have seen some commentators' attempts to link the Ten Dibrot to the 613 mitzvot, exercises which I believe were intended to defend God's decision to speak only these statements directly to the nation.
+We have seen some commentators' attempts to link the 10 dibrot to the 613 mitzvot, exercises which I believe were intended to defend God's decision to directly speak only these statements to the nation.
 But perhaps the idea that the ten are representative of many more messages has another purpose as well.
-The Mishna (Tamid 5:1) reports that as part of the Temple service, the kohanim would recite the Aseret Ha-dibrot along with the three paragraphs of Shema and accompanying blessings.
-The Amora Shemuel relates that it was customary for these verses to be read even outside the Temple proper, but that the practice was discontinued because heretics circulated their belief that only the Aseret Ha-dibrot were being read because they were the only commandments created by God, whereas the other 603 were of questionable origin (Berakhot 12a with Rashi).
+The Mishna Tamid 5:1 reports that as part of the Temple service the kohanim would recite the Aseret Ha-dibrot along with the three paragraphs of Shma and accompanying blessings.
+The Amora Shmuel relates that it was customary for these verses to be read even outside the Temple proper, but that the practice was discontinued because heretics circulated their belief that only the Aseret Ha-dibrot were being read because they were the only commandments created by God, whereas the other 603 were of questionable origin (Berakhot 12a with Rashi).